 5 March 2020: This year, our Collaborative Research Centre 1270 ELAINE would like to present itself to the public again with various activities.
 After a succuessful participation at the Girls' Day in 2019 called "ELAINE und ICH – Forschung zu Elektrisch Aktiven Implantaten", this year there will also be an offer for the Boys' Day.
 We are happy about the great interest as the places for the Boys' Day are already fully booked.
 All interested girls are welcome to register for the last places for Girls' Day 2020.
 Our scientists have again prepared a varied programme for you this year.
 The Girls' Day and the Boys' Day are nationwide campaigns for vocational orientation and will take place this year on Thursday, 26 March 2020.
 Furthermore various scientists from the CRC 1270 ELAINE will again participate in the annual Lange Nacht der Wissenschaften in Rostock.
 On 23 April 2020 you will find us from 18:00 to 22:00 o'clock in the Institute of General Electrical Engineering in the Albert-Einstein-Straße 2 in Room Ex 07.
 There you will get an insight into the current research of our Collaborative Research Centre by means of posters, simulation videos and different models.
 We are looking forward to your participation in these events.

-♦♦♦ UPDATE - 16 March 2020: Due to the current situation regarding the spread of the coronavirus the Lange Nacht der Wissenschaften has been postponed to a later date! ♦♦♦
+♦♦♦ UPDATE - 16 March 2020: Due to the current situation regarding the COVID-19 pandemic the Lange Nacht der Wissenschaften has been postponed to a later date! ♦♦♦

 2 March 2020: Dr. Mareike Fauser from the Department of Neurology of the Rostock University Medical Center gets the opportunity to extend her temporary substitute position for clinicians in the CRC 1270 ELAINE for another 6 months.
 Thanks to the financial support of the Rostock University Medical Center, she will be doing research on "Optimization of rodent DBS: application of a fully-implantable DBS stimulator in rats" until the end of August.